 “Did you know that your friend’s dad is an infidel?”
-Mrs. Francis Finnegan asked me, as I stood before the door of their home.
-This type of greeting was not unprecedented for her.
-I received it whenever I drove to the Finnegan home to pick up her son for the night, and she answered the door.
-I received this greeting when she had a topic that she wanted to discuss that day.
-I called it her headline hello.
+Mrs. Francis Finnegan asked me, as I stood just outside the door of her home.
+Her greeting did not intimidate me, because it was not unprecedented.
+I received these greetings whenever I drove to the Finnegan home to pick up her son for the night, and she answered the door.
+I received this greeting when she had a topic that she wanted to discuss before we went out.
+I referred to it as her headline hello.

 It’s possible that Mrs. Finnegan greeted me at the door in a more traditional way in the beginning, but I don’t remember it.
 She may have greeted other, less familiar people in that manner, but I never saw it.
-As far as I was concerned, she greeted everyone at the door with a provocative introduction to the family discussion of the day, in a manner similar to a lede used by newspaper editors to draw attention to a story.
+As far as I was concerned, she greeted everyone at the door with a provocative introduction to the family discussion of the day, in a manner similar to the headlines that newspaper editors use to draw attention to a story.

-“Hey, it’s mister smoker!” she said to introduce me to the Finnegan family discussion of the day, regarding my smoking habits.
+“Hey, it’s mister cigarette smoker!” she said to introduce me to the Finnegan family discussion of the day, regarding my smoking habits.
 “It’s the heavy metal dude!” she said on another day, to introduce me to the discussion we were about to have regarding my decision to wear a denim jacket, a t-shirt of whatever band I was listening to at the time, and jeans, or as she put it ‘my heavy metal dude gear’.
-I was fair game for these family discussions, Mrs. Finnegan informed me, because I had such a heavy influence on her beloved son.
-She also informed me that the state of my home suggested that I required some guidance.
+I was fair game for these family discussions, Mrs. Finnegan said, because I had such a heavy influence on her beloved son.
+She also informed me that the state of my home suggested that I needed more guidance.

-The ‘Your best friend’s dad is an infidel’ greeting informed me that the Finnegan discussion of the day would involve a detailed account of her husband’s recent business trip to Las Vegas, in which “he happened to get himself some (girl)”.
+The “Your best friend’s dad is an infidel” greeting informed me that the Finnegan family discussion of the day would involve a detailed account of her husband’s recent business trip to Las Vegas in which “he happened to get himself some [girl]”.
 I write the word ‘girl’ here, in place of the more provocative P word that Mrs. Finnegan used to describe the other party in Greg Finnegan’s act of infidelity.

-Hearing her use such a vulgar word was not as shocking to me as hearing her use the word ‘infidel’ in an incorrect manner, however.
+Hearing her use such a vulgar word was not as shocking to me as hearing her use the word ‘infidel’ in an incorrect manner however.
 As a self-described word nerd, Mrs. Finnegan prided herself on proper word usage.
 She informed me on another occasion, half-joking, that I was her apprentice.
-She loved teaching me and I was an eager student, and I viewed that assessment in that light, in the beginning.
-As the years went by, however, I began to believe she said to it relieve her of whatever guilt she may have felt for correcting every other word that came out of my mouth.
-There were times when I was almost afraid to say anything around her, lest she correct me, but I did enjoy our respective roles in this relationship.
+She loved teaching me and I was her eager student, and I viewed that assessment in that light, in the beginning.
+As the years went by, however, I began to believe she said that to relieve her of whatever guilt she may have felt for correcting every other word that came out of my mouth.
+There were times when I was almost afraid to open my mouth around her, lest she correct me, but I did enjoy our respective roles in this relationship.

-My initial thought was that the turmoil of this moment caused her the faux pas, but her diction was so proper and refined that I didn’t think she was capable of a slip.
-Prior to that presumed faux pas, I thought I caught her violating the conventions of language, but she always assured me that she was correct.
-I would go home and look them up, only to find out that by the strict rules of our language she was correct.
+My initial thought was that the emotional turmoil of this moment caused the faux pas, but her diction was so proper and refined that I didn’t consider her capable of such a slip.
+Prior to that presumed faux pas, I thought I caught her violating the conventions of languages number of times, but she always assured me that she was correct.
+I would go home, look them up, and find out that by the strict rules of our language she was correct.

 Even during the most tumultuous Finnegan family discussions, the woman managed to mind her rules of usage well.
-Thus when she made the error of attributing the word infidel to her husband’s act of infidelity, I assumed she intended the slip to pique the interest of the listener in the manner her sparing use of profanity and vulgarity could.
-Either that, I thought, or she was attempting to creatively conflate the incorrect use of the word, and the correct one, in that not only had her husband violated his vows to her, but his vows to God.
+Thus, when she made the error of attributing the word infidel to her husband’s act of infidelity, I assumed she intended the slip to pique the interest of the listener in the manner her sparse use of profanity and vulgarity could.
+Either that, I thought, or she was attempting to creatively conflate the incorrect use of the word, and the correct one, with an implicit suggestion that not only had her husband violated his vows to her, but his vows to God.
 I knew I might be overthinking the issue, but her violation was that unprecedented.

 My friend James was sitting on the couch, next to his father, when I entered the Finnegan home.
 The two of them were a portrait of shame.
 They sat in the manner a Puggle sits in the corner of the room after having made a mess on the carpet.

 James mouthed a quick ‘Hi!’ to me, as I walked by him, and he pumped his head up to accentuate that greeting.
 He then resumed the shamed position of looking at one spot on the carpet.

 “Tell him Greg,” she said.